netkv/pkgs/README.md

 # scriptpkg
-script manager to update remove and install shell scripts and make installing and updating them easier
+script manager to update remove and install shell scripts (and appimages) and make installing and updating them easier

 **where works?**